Does having root canal therapy hurt?

 Study #1 –

 All of the cases in which subjects reported intense pain involved teeth that were acutely inflamed (the tooth was painful before the procedure was begun).
-Of the cases involving teeth that had no symptoms, very few patients experienced moderate and none reported intense pain.
+Of the cases involving teeth that had no preoperative symptoms, very few patients experienced moderate and none reported intense pain.

 ▲ Section references – Segura-Egea